Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/31/22 Added get all jobs controller in server (back-end) to get ALL JOBS for a user, looking up by user ID in the jobs table in MongoDB.
+-Added get all jobs controller in server (back-end) to get ALL JOBS for a user, looking up by user ID in the jobs table in MongoDB.
 Tested in Postman with bearer token.
 </br>
 </br>